 We choose a resistance R in accordance with the soil moisture.
-Since this amount of water increases with the fraction of peatlands in a grid cell f{peat} , the evaporation resistance factor R is applied as a function of the fraction of peatlands following Eq.
+Since the amount of water increases with the fraction of peatlands in a grid cell f{peat} , the evaporation resistance factor R is applied as a function of the peatland fraction following Eq.
 (4).
-The reduction of evaporation does not occurs when $f{peat} = 1$.
-This resistance avoids the overestimation of evaporation and has been calibrated so that the modelled latent heat flux corresponds to the observation data at Siikaneva, using the meteorological forcing of this Finland peatlands site (Rinne et al., 2007) (shown Fig. 1(b)).
-In this study, we made two peatlands simulations: The first one, referred to as PEAT-LOWET in the following, includes the resistance to evaporation.
+The reduction of evaporation does not occur when $f{peat} = 1$.
+This resistance avoids overestimating evaporation and has been calibrated such that that the modelled latent heat flux corresponds to the observation data at Siikaneva, using the meteorological forcing of this Finland peatlands site (Rinne et al., 2007) (shown Fig. 3).

+In this study, we made two peatland simulations: The first one, referred to as PEAT-LOWET in the following, includes the resistance to evaporation.
 In the second one, referred to as PEAT, no such resistance is applied.